2BeBuilt/timepact/README.md

 Let's consider the **initial data** as `idata` and **date of exposure** as `edate`.

 After that, the `idata` would be encrypted by the special algorithm and the `edata` would be stored on the ipfs node for the future transfer to storage providers.
 The request would be sent to storage providers to store the `edata` untill the `edate + n`.
 Where **n** is the maximum days of data retrieval after the `edate` occured.
-After the successful storage deal with one of the providers, the `edata` would be deleted from ipfs and the creator would receive an NFT that would work as a key to retrieve the `idata` after the `edate`.
+After the successful storage deal with one of the providers, the `edata` would be deleted from ipfs node and the creator would receive an NFT that would work as a key to retrieve the `idata` after the `edate`.
 On the `edate` the owner of NFT would use this key to decrypt the stored `edata` from the FVM.